sorgerlab/indra/doc/installation.rst

 You may want to simply clone the source code without installing INDRA as a system-wide package.
-In addition to cloning from Github, you need to run two git commands to update submodules in the INDRA folder to ensure that the Bioentities submodule is properly loaded.
+In addition to cloning from Github, you need to run two git commands to update submodules in the INDRA folder to ensure that the FamPlex submodule is properly loaded.
 This can be done as follows:

 .. code-block:: bash